sourcegraph/handbook/content/departments/people-talent/people-ops/tools/internal-offboarding.md

 ### Handbook

 Remove or replace teammates from all handbook pages.
+Managers can use [this GitHub search query](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/handbook%24+giselle+&patternType=literal) to search for the teammate in the handbook.
+Resource: [Editing the handbook](../../../../handbook/editing/index.md)

 ### Calendar